jaemyl/devlog/index.md

-# Aug 24, 2018
+# Aug 22, 2018

 ## Depoying node server on Heroku
-Simple with just a couple of chnages..
+Simple with just a couple of chnages, once you know that. :)
 ```
 // server.js
 const MONGODB_URI = process.env.MONGODB_URI || `mongodb://localhost:27017/${DATABASE_NAME}`;
 const APP_PORT = process.env.PORT || 3000
 ```

+# Aug 23, 2018

 ## Node Hosting
 Have been researching about free node hosting for some time.